bdusell/rau/README.rst

 indicates the name of a directory under ``sequence-to-sequence-example/datasets`` to prepare using the vocabulary of the training data (both the source and target sides will be prepared).
-The flag ``-more-source-data`` does the same thing, but it only prepares the source side (only the source side is necessary for generating translations on a test set).
+The flag ``--more-source-data`` does the same thing, but it only prepares the source side (only the source side is necessary for generating translations on a test set).
 The flag ``--never-allow-unk`` indicates that the training data does not contain a designated unknown (UNK) token, and out-of-vocabulary tokens should be treated as errors at inference time.